Ways To Manage And Overcome Anorexia

 Recent research has shown that cases of eating disorders in adolescence are increasing.
 Adolescents today are exhibiting signs of an eating disorder more than ever before, with anorexia being one of the most prevalent among younger generations.

 For young people living with anorexia, FBT can be a highly effective therapeutic approach.
-The support and love of the family is incredibly important for recovery, and this is especially true for teenagers and pre-teens.
+The support and love of the family are incredibly important for recovery, and this is especially true for teenagers and pre-teens.
 Adults living with eating disorders may also greatly benefit from family support.

-Hospitalization and Inpatient Care
+Hospitalization and inpatient care

 In some severe cases, people experiencing anorexia may need hospitalization.
 This occurs when an individual with an eating disorder reaches a point where their body weight is too low to sustain a healthy life and their body becomes depleted of necessary nutrients.
 In these cases, hospitalization may save their life.

 Extreme weight loss and other physical symptoms such as dizziness and cognitive impairment are signs that the individual may need admission to a hospital to recover.
-After hospitalization, doctors and psychiatrists may recommend a treatment plan that can involve in-patient care, out-patient care, a combination of the two, or residential care.
+After hospitalization, doctors and psychiatrists may recommend a treatment plan that can involve in-patient care, outpatient care, a combination of the two, or residential care.

 If an eating disorder reaches a point where hospitalization is necessary, creating the appropriate treatment plan with your healthcare team is important in order to keep the individual safe and comfortable.
-Trust is another essential component that must be present between the individual experiencing an eating disorder and their healthcare team in order for them to recover both physically, mentally, and emotionally.
+Trust is another essential component that must be present between the individual experiencing an eating disorder and their healthcare team for them to recover both physically, mentally, and emotionally.

 Eating disorders require a lot of consideration when it comes not only to physical well-being, but also to mental and emotional well-being.
 Some individuals experiencing an eating disorder are able to recover without therapy or medication of any kind.
 Yet, many individuals need some kind of professional help in order to successfully recover.
 This help may come in the form of therapy or medication.